 RAE ABILEAH: Thanks, Amy, for having me on.
 Yesterday I stood up and unfurled a banner and spoke the truth about what’s going on in Israel.
 The war crimes and occupation, oppression and inequality that Palestinians are suffering from must end.
-And it was absolutely despicable to see our Congress pandering to Netanyahu as if he was the president of the United States.
+And it was absolutely despicable to see our Congress pandering to Netanjahu as if he was the president of the United States.
 And I think after seeing the speech, every American should be outraged, and the progressive community needs to rise up and take courage and take action for justice, democracy, freedom and equality, in the Middle East as well as here at home.

 I think that the act I took of courageously standing up in front of Congress doesn’t—the opportunity to do that doesn’t come along very often.
 But every day, as Americans, we have an opportunity to stand up.
 And whether it’s putting our money where our hearts are, by participating in economic pressure against Israel through the Boycott, Divestment and Sanctions movement, or calling our Congress people or taking other actions, it’s time for us to say no to this terrible policy that, just as Dr. Barghouti has illustrated, will not bring about peace.
-Netanyahu proved yesterday that he is the primary obstacle to peace and justice for Israelis and Palestinians.
+Netanjahu proved yesterday that he is the primary obstacle to peace and justice for Israelis and Palestinians.
 And to see our Congress giving away three billion of our tax dollars every year to Israeli war crimes, while our economy suffers, while our kids can’t go to college, while our needs aren’t being met here at home, is absolutely an outrage.